Current Nutraceuticals - Volume 4, Issue 1, 2023

 Standardization of Ready-to-use Therapeutic Food from Locally Available Food Ingredients in Gujarat, India

 Authors: Jhilam Pramanik, Akash Kumar and Bidyalakshmi PhurailatpamBackgroundMalnutrition is associated with high morbidity and death in children under the age of five.
 A large child population is suffering from severe acute malnutrition (SAM) and it is not possible to admit every child for treatment in hospitals.
 SAM may be treated simply by providing calorie-dense, protein-rich, vitamin- and mineral-fortified meals at home.
-In India, there are 132 million children under the age of five, a Read More
+In India, there are 132 million children under the age of five, and 8 million of them are affected by malnutrition.
+As a result, there is a demand for locally made ready-to-use therapeutic food (RUTF) comparable to WHO-recommended RUTF, which should be efficient, safe, and easily accessible.

 -